-The 1909 portion of the Bon Marche building is locally rare as an extant example of a major commercial/retail building designed by architects McCredie & Anderson.
-Many of the major works of this architectural partnership have been demolished, with the former Mark Foys building (302 Castlereagh Street, Sydney), and former Burns Philp building (5-11 Bridge Street, Sydney) being the only other remaining heritage-listed examples of major commercial/retail buildings designed by McCredie & Anderson within the City of Sydney area.
+The 1909 portion of the Bon Marche Building is locally rare as an extant example of a major commercial/retail building designed by architects McCredie & Anderson.
+Many of the major works of this architectural partnership have been demolished, with the former Mark Foys Building (302 Castlereagh Street, Sydney), and former Burns Philp Building (5-11 Bridge Street, Sydney) being the only other remaining heritage-listed examples of major commercial/retail buildings designed by McCredie & Anderson within the City of Sydney area.

-The Bon Marche building is a representative architect-designed commercial/retail Federation Free style building.
+The Bon Marche Building is a representative architect-designed commercial/retail Federation Free style building.

-TERRACES & FORMER APOTHECARY BUILDING (FORMERLY 9-13 BROADWAY ULTIMO) - CB08 AND CB09
+THE TERRACE BUILDINGS & FORMER APOTHECARY BUILDING (9-13 BROADWAY ULTIMO) - CB18 AND CB09

-The terrace shops and former apothecary building are of local historical significance as a suite of commercial/retail buildings built in 1887 which provide evidence of late 19th century commercial/retail development along Broadway, the main thoroughfare into the city from the west, then a major tram route and also in proximity to Central railway station.
-The terraces and former apothecary building have additional historical significance for their original uses: of No. 9 as a chemist, the use relating to the use of the former Apothecary building at the rear; No. 11 as a branch of the Commercial Banking Company (CBC), Sydney; No. 13 as a tobacconist, and the former Apothecary building at the rear as an apothecary (manufacturing chemist) accessed from Broadway via a narrow passage adjacent to the terrace at No. 9.
+The Terrace Buildings and former Apothecary Building are of local historical significance as a suite of commercial/retail buildings built in 1887 which provide evidence of late 19th century commercial/retail development along Broadway, the main thoroughfare into the city from the west, then a major tram route and also in proximity to Central railway station.
+The Terrace Buildings and former Apothecary Building have additional historical significance for their original uses: of No. 9 as a chemist, the use relating to the use of the former Apothecary building at the rear; No. 11 as a branch of the Commercial Banking Company (CBC), Sydney; No. 13 as a tobacconist, and the former Apothecary Building at the rear as an apothecary (manufacturing chemist) accessed from Broadway via a narrow passage adjacent to the terrace at No. 9.
 The buildings are of additional local historical significance due to having been designed by major architects of the time for the Commercial Banking Company (CBC), Sydney.